grexai/Deep-Regression-plane/README.md

 ```

 ### 4. Processing Annotations
-Each TIFF label file contains coordinate information, which is extracted and rotated 90° counterclockwise around the point `(5000, 5000)`.
+Each TIFF label file contains coordinate information, which is extracted and rotated 90° counterclockwise around the point `(5000, 5000)` to match with the article.
 The processed coordinates are then saved as JSON files in the `labels2/` directory.

 ---